EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

 .. tip::

-        Change the color of one of the profile by changing the :guilabel:`Style` in the Spectral Profile Sources.
+        Change the color of one of the profile by changing the :guilabel:`Style` in the Profile view settings.

 In a similar way you can compare profiles from the same raster image but using a different sampling methods.